cdelg4do/mimartillo-android/readme.md

 &nbsp;
 ### Additional considerations:

 The code in the repository does not include the keystore file needed to sign a release version of the app, only the debug version.
-More information on this topic is available <a href="" target="_blank">here</a>.
+More information on this topic is available <a href="https://developer.android.com/studio/publish/app-signing.html" target="_blank">here</a>.

 &nbsp;
 ### To-Do list: